View from the terrace towards Bobovac

 Place

-Mijakovići is a village of about fifty houses in the hills above Vareš, ninety minutes from Sarajevo.
+Mijakovići is a village of about fifty houses in the hills above Vareš.
 Traditional Bosnian architecture, increasingly rare.
-Few permanent residents now.
 The neighbours are used to artists coming and going.
 Conversations over the fence, coffee in someone's yard.
-The welcome is genuine.

-Nine hundred meters from here stands Bobovac, the capital of the medieval Bosnian kingdom, the last stronghold before falling to the Ottoman Empire in 1463.
+Nine hundred metres from here stands Bobovac, the capital of the medieval Bosnian kingdom, the last stronghold before falling to the Ottoman Empire in 1463.
 The ruins still stand on the hilltop, visible from the yard.
-Bobovac is not nostalgia for what was.
-It is a marker of interruption, and a point from which to begin again.
+Bobovac marks an interruption, and a point from which to begin again.

 The mountain above the village is called Perun, after the Slavic god of thunder.
 A hiking trail passes by the house to the summit.
 The sign reads: Zvjezdane Staze.